 How to make your period eco-friendly

 Cups might seem a little scary at first but Earth will love you for using one.
 Instead of using all those individually wrapped (and chemical filled) tampons, cups are made of high quality healthcare grade silicone.
 Not only does that make them super safe and reusable, but incredibly comfortable and flexible as well!
 If you’re intimidated by the cup, that’s totally normal.
 It might take a little practice to insert, but once you get it you’re set for life.
 Read our guide here on how to get started.

 For many, tampons have always been their tried and true method of period protection.
 If this is you, you’re in luck!
 Brands like Lola, o.b, and L.Organic all have tampons made from 100% organic cotton.
 The best part?
 These options either have no plastic applicator, or applicators made from non-toxic or plant-based materials.
-Research which option is best for you and your body, all while knowing that you’re doing your part to eliminate plastic waste from your period!
+Research which option is best for you and your body, all while knowing that you’re doing your part to eliminate plastic waste from your period.

 Period Tracker Apps

 Period and health apps like Clue and Flo are great for predicting exactly when your period is coming to town and how long it’s going to last.
-And while there are multiple uses for these apps (birth control, pregnancy planning etc), they can also be used as a tool to help you be more environmentally conscious.
+And while there are multiple uses for these apps (birth control, family planning etc), they can also be used as a tool to help you be more environmentally conscious.
 Being sure of exactly when things are happening in your cycle will cut out the guessing game.